0xcybermonk/whoami/README.md

 This repository serves as a hub for my ongoing cybersecurity projects, research, and learning journey.
 As a **CCNA certified** professional working as a **Jr. Network and System Administrator**, I bring a strong foundation in network operations and system management to my cybersecurity pursuits.
 I'm deeply interested in **network security** and **ethical hacking**, and I'll be using this space to document my progress, share code, and explore various tools and techniques.

+You can also follow my cybersecurity insights and articles on my [Medium](https://cyb3rm0nk.medium.com/).

 ---

 ## What You'll Find Here